 South African-born Lionel Randall stepped into the role of Housemaster of Flower’s House in Term 2, 2021.
-Since graduating from the University of Pretoria, he has taught Physical Education and Health in boys’ boarding schools in South Africa and New Zealand.
-He has also been highly involved in water polo at an elite level.
-He coached the South African national schoolboys’ team, and is currently assistant coach of the New Zealand senior national men’s team, which includes Old Boy Louis Clark.
-Lionel, his wife Taryn, who is also a teacher, and sons Oliver 6, and Alistair 4 moved south from Auckland Grammar to take up his new role at College where he is committed to continuing the strong traditions of the House.
+Since graduating from the University of Pretoria, he has taught Physical Education and Health in leading boys’ boarding schools in South Africa and New Zealand.
+He has also been highly involved in Water Polo at an elite level, serving as a FINA International Water Polo referee as well as a coach on both the South Africa and New Zealand National Water Polo programmes.

 Physical Education teacher Henry Smith is head coach for College’s rowing programme.
 As a former New Zealand rower, from 2003–2008, Henry achieved a world university rowing medal.
 He has coached three winning Maadi crews, including a historic Springbok U18 four and a record-breaking U17 eight, at the New Zealand schools' regatta.